seydx/av/README.md

 # NodeAV

-Native Node.js bindings for FFmpeg libraries, providing both low-level and high-level APIs for audio/video processing.
+Node.js bindings for FFmpeg libraries, providing both low-level and high-level APIs for audio/video processing.
+Built from the ground up with TypeScript, NodeAV offers complete type safety and IntelliSense support throughout your media processing workflows.
+The library seamlessly bridges the gap between FFmpeg's powerful C APIs and modern JavaScript development, enabling developers to leverage the full capabilities of FFmpeg directly within Node.js applications without sacrificing performance or functionality.
+Whether you need direct control over codecs, formats, and filters through low-level bindings, or prefer the convenience of high-level abstractions with automatic resource management and async/await support, NodeAV provides a unified, type-safe interface for all your audio and video processing needs.

 ## Installation